Avaiga/taipy-doc/docs/tutorials/articles/using_tables/index.md

 `main.css` in the same directory.
 You can find more details about this [here](../../../userman/gui/styling/index.md#style-sheets).

-### Property 2: style
+### Property 2: row_class_name

-To have more precise control over our styling, we can utilize the style property of tables to assign CSS classes to individual rows in the table.
+To have more precise control over our styling, we can utilize the *row_class_name* property of the table control to assign CSS classes to individual rows in the table.
 For instance, we can assign a user-defined **highlight-row** CSS class to rows where the **Category** column is **Dessert** to give them a yellow background.

 ![Property style](images/using_tables_3.png){width=50% : .tp-image-border }

-The style property accepts a function.
+The *row_class_name* property accepts a function.
 This function is applied to each row of the table and returns a string specifying the CSS class to be used for that particular row.
 To create the table mentioned above, you can use the following code:

 ```python title="main.py"